 1999 + 2017 = “I Don’t”

-Picture this: it’s 1999, and pure, contemporary, yet soulful, R&B, married with hip-hop, is what is dominating the airwaves.
+Picture this: it’s 1999, and contemporary, yet soulful R&B is married with hip-hop, and is dominating the airwaves.
 Dozens of crooners are scoring hits with this sound, ranging from emotional ballads, to quiet storm ready mid-tempos, to uptempo bops.
 Enter Donell Jones’ “Where I Wanna Be,” a quintessential exhibit of turn of the century R&B.

 MC + JD = Bop

-Fast forward 18 years to 2017, and Mariah Carey has resuscitated that now nostalgic sound, feeling and overall threshold of quality.
+Fast forward 18 years to 2017, and Mariah Carey has resuscitated that now-nostalgic sound, feeling, and overall threshold of quality.
 Give the hit-making production duo of Mariah Carey and Jermaine Dupri a good ol’ sample and they’ll deliver.
 This seems to be a guarantee, and in the case of “I Don’t,” they created something that’s on trend but at the same time seems to transcend time.
 Maybe it’s the sapiently used sample of “Where I Wanna Be” (which is also interpolated in the lyrics).
-Or it could be Mariah’s impeccable ear for music, which makes her able to create a catchy song, effortlessly.
+Or it could be Mariah’s impeccable ear for music, which makes her able to effortlessly compose a catchy song.

-On her new single, “I Don’t,” Mariah and Jermaine Dupri have reproduced the classic sample and laced it with the raw, guttural trap hip-hop trends of today to create an undeniable banger.
-MC and JD managed to update a sound they pioneered together, keeping that lush sound intact without it sounding like a rehash, and gifting the lambs with, once again, a bop.
+On her new single, “I Don’t,” Mariah Carey and Jermaine Dupri have reproduced the classic sample and laced it with the raw, guttural trap hip-hop trends of today to create an undeniable banger.
+MC and JD managed to update a sound they pioneered together, keeping that lush sound intact without it sounding like a rehash, and once again gifting the Lambs with a bop.